dasic002/GameOfKings/README.md

 - What happens if there are no more cards in the draw stack?
   - collect all but the top card from the discard stack and shuffle to use this as the new draw stack.
 - Scoring example.
   - If the knocking player had 2x kings, 1x 3 and 1x 4.
-This totals to 7 in that round.
+This totals to 7 points in that round.
   - Should another player on this round score 7 points or lower, the knocking player's score doubles to 14.

 The goals of this website are:
 - To entertain visitors